 Covalent Polymer Attachment

-To perform covalent attachment of PEG or PS polymers, prepare 3 milliliters of polymer solution in toluene, at a concentration of 1.25 milligrams per milliliter [1].
-Add the solution and the AFM cantilever chips to a Petri dish [2], and incubate the chips at 60 degrees Celsius for 1 hour [3-TXT].
+To perform covalent attachment of PEG or polystyrene, prepare 3 milliliters of polymer solution in toluene, at a concentration of 1.25 milligrams per milliliter [1].
+Add the solution and the chips to a Petri dish [2], and incubate the chips at 60 degrees Celsius for 1 hour [3-TXT].

 Talent prepares solution.